-Call for Works: The Musical Metacreation Concert 2018
+Call for Works: The Musical Metacreation Concert at the Ninth International Conference on Computational Creativity, Salamanca, Spain, June 2018

 June 24th – concert rehearsals and sound checks.

 June 26th-29th – International Conference on Computational Creativity.